Murder investigation launched after body found in Sheffield property

 - Published

-A murder investigation has begun after a body was found at a house by police.
+A murder investigation has begun after a body was found at a house.

-South Yorkshire Police said officers found a person's remains while searching a property on Crofton Avenue in Hillsborough, Sheffield, on Tuesday.
+Officers from South Yorkshire Police made the discovery while searching a property on Crofton Avenue in Hillsborough, Sheffield, on Tuesday.

-It said inquiries were under way to establish their identity and the circumstances of their death.
+The force said inquiries were under way to establish the identity of the deceased person and the circumstances of their death.

+A 40-year-old woman has been arrested on suspicion of assisting offenders and remains in custody.

 Det Ch Insp Andrew Knowles said the investigation was "in the very early stages", but officers were "working at pace" to provide answers.